-- 5. Remove the wheel nuts and pull the wheel off.
-Install the spare wheel and wheel nuts with the cone shaped end of the nuts toward the wheel on 1500/2500/3500 single rear-wheel (SRW) models.
+5. Remove the wheel nuts and pull the wheel off.
+Install the spare wheel and wheel nuts with the cone shaped end of the nuts toward the wheel on 2500/3500 single rearwheel (SRW) models.
 On 3500 dual rear-wheel models (DRW) the lug nuts are a two-piece assembly with a flat face.
 Lightly tighten the nuts.
-To avoid risk of forcing the vehicle off the jack, do not fully tighten the nuts until the vehicle has been lowered. - 6.
-Using the wheel wrench, finish tightening the nuts using a crisscross pattern.
-Correct nut tightness is 135 ft lbs (183 $N{\cdot}m)$ torque for 1500/2500/3500 single-rear wheel (SRW) models, and 145 ft lbs (197 $N{\cdot}m)$ for 3500 dual rear-wheel models.
+To avoid risk of forcing the vehicle off the jack, do not fully tighten the nuts until the vehicle has been lowered.

+6. Using the wheel wrench, finish tightening the nuts using a crisscross pattern.
+The correct nut tightness is 135 ft lbs (183 N·m) torque for 2500/3500 single-rear wheel (SRW) models, and 145 ft lbs (197 N·m) for 3500 dual rear-wheel models.
 If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.